 Look for a crawlspace instead of a basement if possible.

 While a cellar is great for storage, as you get older, it may become a clutter magnet and will probably be an issue when you can't get to the basement any longer.
-But, a crawlspace will limit the space to the upper levels and will force you to clean out the space of clutter more regularly.
+However, a crawlspace will limit the space to the upper levels and force you to clean out the space of clutter more regularly.

-Making sure that the landscape is level.
+Make sure that the ground is level.

-Walk around the home and see if there are any hazards that may be an issue when walking outside at night or during the day.
+Walk around the home and see if any hazards may be an issue when walking outside at night or during the day.
 Jot down areas that may need to be worked on right away.
 Some homes may have a walkout basement with steps.
 Check the steps and make sure they are sturdy for you.

 ***AD*** from Released Repurpose Reorganize: My List Simplified journal is a wonderful organizing tool for planning a move or a renovation.
 Use it to corral all the to-dos.